Get

 Bathing Your Pit Bull

-Most dogs only need a bath about every 6 to 8 weeks or when dirty and stinky.
-You can give your Pit Bull more frequent baths to help remove the allergen load.
+Most dogs only need a bath every 6 to 8 weeks or when dirty and stinky.
+You can give your Pit Bull more frequent baths to reduce the allergen load.

-The only problem with this is that frequent baths can dry out the dog’s skin.
-Speak to your vet about the best products to use and try to only use moisturizing dog shampoo, never human shampoo.
+The only problem with this is frequent baths can dry the dog’s skin.
+Speak to a vet about the best products to use and avoid using human shampoo.
 Alternatively, you can use wipes and a leave-in conditioner.

 Barring Your Bedroom

-It will be difficult to ban your dog from every room where you spend time, but the bedroom is a good one.
-It is ideal to have at least one dog-free room so that airborne dog allergen levels drop to a minimum.
+It will be difficult to ban your dog from every room where you spend time, but keeping them away from your bedroom is vital.
+Having at least one dog-free room is ideal so that airborne dog allergen levels drop to a minimum.

-Since you spend such a big chunk of your life sleeping in your bedroom, you should get a good night’s sleep.
+Since you spend much of your life sleeping in your bedroom, you should get a good night’s sleep.
 This will be hard to do if you’re sneezing.
-So, keep your bedroom off-limits to your dog—and this means all the time.
+So, it’s best to keep your bedroom off-limits to your dog.

 pitbull leaning on the window at home